A core needle biopsy is the standard and preferred way to diagnose breast cancer. In rare cases, a surgical biopsy may be needed for diagnosis.

 The amount of tissue removed during an excisional biopsy can also change the look and feel of the breast.

-If the biopsy results are benign (not cancer), more surgery than needed may have been done.
+If the biopsy results are benign (not cancer), more surgery may have been done than was needed.

 TOOLS & RESOURCES